concur/developer.concur.com/api-reference/direct-connects/hotel-service-2/Authentication-and-Errors.markdown

 Errors

 Concur is able to handle HTTP errors, but the preference is for the supplier to return an OTA error whenever possible.
 Concur only ever expects one OTA error per message.
 Any extra errors will be ignored.
 Currently OTA Warnings are not supported and will be ignored.

+If the error is specifically related to application level errors, please do not respond any other error types (HTTP etc.).
+If you have server level issues, then it is OK to respond with HTTP standard error codes.

 Errors should always be returned in a response.
 For example: